Kitware/VTK/Documentation/dev/build.md

 Required:

   * [CMake][cmake]
-    - Version 3.12 or newer, however, the latest version is always recommended
+    - Version 3.12 or newer, however, the latest version is always recommended.
+    If the system package management utilities do not offer cmake or if the offered version is too old Precompiled binaries available on [CMake's download page][cmake-download].

+    ```{tip}
+    If you are using cmake through the system's package management it is highly recommended install
+    `ccmake` (package `cmake-curses-gui` on Ubuntu/Debian) that allows to interactively set building options.
+    ```

   * Supported compiler
     - GCC 4.8 or newer
     - Clang 3.3 or newer